It happens when that long-awaited item finally drops.

 5. Order more product

 The right amount of safety stock makes the best use of your inventory storage system and capital.
-You could always avoid stockouts by ordering huge amounts of product, but that can also clog up your storage space, increase your inventory carrying costs, and tie up money you could be spending more strategically, elsewhere.
+You could always avoid stockouts by ordering huge amounts of product, but that can also clog up your storage space, increase your inventory carrying costs , and backorder costs, which ties up money you could be spending more strategically, elsewhere.

 Note: The carrying cost of inventory will depend on your products and storage needs, your total number of SKUs, your location, your inventory turnover rate, and whether you keep fulfillment in-house or outsource it.
 Calculate how much more money it would cost you on top of the per-unit price on the purchase order.